See what's possible with real-time 3D

 Companies using real-time 3D can better navigate these challenges.
 Research shows real-time 3D unlocks the following benefits:

-- Cost savings from, for example, reducing reliance on expensive physical prototypes and catching design and engineering flaws earlier.
+- Cost savings from, for example, reducing reliance on expensive physical prototypes and catching design and engineering flaws earlier

-- Improved product margins by increasing workforce productivity, performing aftermarket services more reliably and quickly, and so on.
+- Improved product margins by increasing workforce productivity, performing aftermarket services more reliably and quickly, and so on

-- Increased sales by presenting products in compelling ways beyond traditional multimedia formats.
+- Increased sales by presenting products in compelling ways beyond traditional multimedia formats

 Top uses of real-time 3D

 Applications for real-time 3D technology run the gamut, from the initial stages of R&D all the way through to aftermarket sales – and everything in between.
-Manufacturing companies that have adopted real-time 3D use it widely: for more than eight different use cases, on average, according to a commissioned study conducted by Forrester Consulting on behalf of Unity, published in March 2020.

-Some examples across the product lifecycle include:
+Some examples across the product and building lifecycles include:

 Common use cases: Virtual prototyping and commissioning, immersive design reviews, computational fluid dynamics (CFD) visualization, autonomous system simulation, human-machine interface (HMI) development, etc.